-At a time when unemployment is soaring and many Americans are reaching retirement age, the need for personal financial planning expertise is greater than ever.
+At a time when many Americans are reaching retirement age, the need for personal financial planning expertise is greater than ever.
 Recruiters and prospective employers recognize CFP® certification as the most desired designation in this growing field.
 Becoming a financial planner offers:

 - High income potential

 - Satisfaction from helping people meet financial goals and plan for the future

 Joseph McLaughlin, CFP®, Financial Advisor, First Command Financial Services, is interviewed about how important becoming a CFP® professional was to his financial advising career.

 Research by Aite Group shows that CFP® certification can be a key differentiator for firms and individual financial professionals looking to improve the quality of their advice and provide additional value to clients.
 Key findings of the research – which was commissioned by Certified Financial Planner Board of Standards, Inc. – include: